SheffieldMLtracking/.github/CONTRIBUTING.md

 - `MAJOR` version when you make _incompatible_ API changes
 - `MINOR` version when you add functionality in a _backward compatible_ manner
 - `PATCH` version when you make backward compatible bug fixes

+When working on changes, you can make a [development release](https://peps.python.org/pep-0440/#developmental-releases) such as `v0.3.dev2`.